chicio/chicio.github.io/_posts/2018-10-18-blender-tutorial-6-outliner-layers-groups-hierarchies-scenes.md

 {% include blog-lazy-image.html description="blender scene" width="1500" height="948" src="/assets/images/posts/blender-scene.jpg" %}

 Last but not least we have **hierarchies**.
 We can create hierarchies of objects by selecting them and by choosing *Object ->  Parent*.
 Here we can find all the possible type of parental relationships that we can create.
-After creating a hierarchies of objects, they will be shown grouped in the putliner.
+After creating a hierarchies of objects, they will be shown grouped in the outliner.
 We will use  hierarchies extensively when we  will talk about animation.

 {% include blog-lazy-image.html description="blender hierarchies" width="1500" height="950" src="/assets/images/posts/blender-hierarchies.jpg" %}